Your Personal Data

 This privacy notice explains how The University of Glasgow, acting within the Scottish Universities Life Sciences Alliance (SULSA) will process your personal data in relation to your application for funding.

-SULSA is a strategic alliance between The University of Aberdeen, The University of Dundee, The University of Edinburgh, Edinburgh Napier University, The University of Glasgow, Heriot Watt University, Robert Gordons University, The University of St Andrews and The University of Strathclyde.
+SULSA is a strategic alliance between The University of Aberdeen, The University of Dundee, The University of Edinburgh, Edinburgh Napier University, The University of Glasgow, Heriot Watt University, Robert Gordons University, The University of St Andrews, The University of Strathclyde and The University of the West of Scotland.

 The University of Glasgow acting within SULSA will be the ‘Joint Data Controllers’ of your personal data with the parties set out above as well as The Scottish Funding Counsel.